Platform-OS/pos-module-admin/README.md

 ### hook_admin_page
 If you want an admin page (or just a link) to show up in the admin navigation and the admin UI, you can implement `hook_admin_page.liquid`.
-It should return a json object describing the page and/or navigation items:
+It should return an array of objects describing the page and/or navigation items:
 ```
 {% parse_json admin_pages %}
 [